Lesson Plan - Get It!

 - If the Republican-led federal government was willing to intervene on this issue, where would it stop?

-- How far might they encroach upon the rights and privileges of all citizens?
+- How far might they infringe upon the rights and privileges of all citizens?

-For many Southerners, the Republican Party's resistance to slavery showed that they did not understand the Southern economy and would be willing to overstep their authority enumerated in the Constitution.
+For many Southerners, the Republican Party's resistance to slavery showed that they did not understand the Southern economy and would be willing to overstep the authority enumerated in the Constitution.

 This tension culminated in April 1861 when Confederate soldiers attacked the Union-held Fort Sumter in South Carolina.

-Watch Fort Sumter (The American Civil War), from Simple History, to see how it became the site of the first battle of the Civil War:
+Watch the video below to see how it became the site of the first battle of the Civil War.